leqing92/ibf-paf-day25workshop/readme.md

 ## read all ID

-This branch read message sent from all ID from the Redis channel "mytopic"
+This branch read message sent from ID in CONSTANT only from the Redis channel "mytopic"

 ## Command to connect Ubuntu to Redis Railway
 ```